marczaku/101-introduction-to-unity-game-development/README.md

 Allow the player to jump when pressing the SPACE-key.

-### 10. Counter
+### 10. Grounding

-Add a counter that shows, how often you've tried this level.
-Print the Output to the Log.
+Make sure that the player can only jump while he is on ground.
+You can use `OnCollisionStay` or `RayCast` to do this.

 ---

 ## Advanced Milestone

-### 1. Grounding

-Make sure that the player can only jump while he is on ground.

-### 2. Crash
+### 1. Crash

 Add cubes, that the player needs to jump on.
 If the player crashes into the cube from the side, he dies.
 If he lands on it, he survives.

+### 2. Counter

+Add a counter that shows, how often you've tried this level.
+Print the Output to the Log.

 ### 3. Pretty, please?